 Cuzco - Amazon Jungle – Cuzco.
 We begin our visit to the mighty Amazon with a flight to the jungle community of Puerto Maldonado.
 A bus ride followed by a motorised canoe journey along the river will bring us to our Amazon lodge.
 Once settled, we will begin to explore the jungle with plenty of free time to enjoy the rich landscapes diverse flora and fauna.
 By boat we visit Monkey Island, home to a great variety of monkeys as well as an array of birdlife.
 We will trek through the rainforest and along the way our guide will point out the many different species of bird and explain the use of plants in local medicine with an optional canoe ride later in the day.
 Drifting along the smaller lakes hidden in the jungle you might spot the caiman alligator.
 Later we observe the abundant birdlife of the Amazon from our lakeside-viewing platform.

 Departing this jungle haven, we make our way back to Cuzco where you have time to discover this fascinating ancient capital.
-If you choose not to visit the Amazon Jungle, you will have free time in Cuzco and a portion of your tour cost will be deducted.
-Overnight - Amazon Jungle (2), Cuzco (1) (B:2, L:1, D:2)
+Overnight - Amazon Jungle (2), Cuzco (1) (B:2, L:2, D:2)

 Days 33 - 36: Lake Titicaca

 Cuzco – Puno – Lake Titicaca – Puno.
 Departing Cuzco we head to Puno on the shores of Lake Titicaca.
 On the way we’ll pass hot mineral pools, snow capped mountains and traditional Native Indian villages where locals sell their wares.
 In Puno we will learn about the way of life and culture of the Uros people with a boat visit to the floating reed islands.